intelagense/rwxrob/log/2021/02/16/README.md

+## Tuesday, February 16, 2021, 10:51:00PM EST <1613533860>

+Dropping the live chat from YouTube was the best thing I've done with YouTube all month and not because it silenced everyone, because the resulting videos have the amazing Chapters sidebar that is disabled if you have live chat in your archives.

 ## Tuesday, February 16, 2021, 10:47:37PM EST <1613533657>

 What if we made the logo for KEG to be a bearded spider in a web